azureholic/CW-Repeated-Calls/evaluations/README.md

 - **Most interesting evaluators (for code-based evaluation):**

   - Relevance and Groundedness
     - For these, I recommend generating conversational datasets since these evaluators don't require a ground truth.
+(I don't yet know whether conversational datasets support ground truth)
   - Similarity
     - For this, I recommend generating single-turn chat datasets since this evaluator requires a ground truth.
   - Perhaps custom evaluators would be useful for targeting more specifically whether a wrong or right answer is given for any given step (e.g., CorrectnessEvaluator).